 You’ll often see words like assignable and programmable when you are reading about knobs, buttons, and faders.
 They refer to the ability of player to control particular settings on his DAW.
 They are customizable programming that comes an enormous amount of opportunity for personalized setups, greatly expanding a MIDI controller’s capabilities.

-3. Choose one of these MIDI controllers
+3. Choose one of the Best MIDI controller Below: